hugelm/9to5/README.md

 # 9to5
-This is the website for project "9to5 Events".
+This repository contains the source code of the website for project "9to5 Events".

-# Template
+# based on Template

 Template Name: TheEvent